Alitas (ALT) Achieves Market Capitalization of $138.67 Million

 According to CryptoCompare, “Altcoin is a crypto coin based on the OMNI protocol, issued on the Bitcoin blockchain as a coloured coin. “

-It is usually not possible to purchase alternative cryptocurrencies such as Alitas directly using U.S. dollars.
-Investors seeking to acquire Alitas should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Alitas using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Alitas directly using U.S. dollars.
+Investors seeking to acquire Alitas should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Alitas using one of the aforementioned exchanges.

 Receive News & Updates for Alitas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Alitas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.